pionere/devilutionX/docs/installing.md

 <details><summary>Nintendo 3DS</summary>

-Download `devilutionx.cia` from the [latest release](https://github.com/diasurgical/devilutionX/releases/latest) and place it on your SD card.
+Download [devilutionx.cia](https://github.com/diasurgical/devilutionX/releases/latest/download/devilutionx-3ds.cia) and place it on your SD card.
 This file will be used later to install the game on the 3DS console.

 Copy the MPQ files to the `devilutionx` subfolder under the `3ds` folder on your SD card (`/3ds/devilutionx`).
 The game will read these files from this location.